-Educating and informing others in your industry topic automatically positions you as the good… Click To Tweet Disseminating helpful information makes people love you, like you, want more from you, become grateful to you – AND want to pay you for more.
+Educating and informing others in your industry topic automatically positions you as the good guy, the helper, the GURU in what you do.
+Click To Tweet Disseminating helpful information makes people love you, like you, want more from you, become grateful to you – AND want to pay you for more.
 Everyone has a message.
 Everyone has some kind of expertise within them.
 All we have to do is see our own expertise as a valuable and saleable resource that is needed by others and will adore you when you give it to them.

 Share your personal journey

 If you have achieved success in something, if you have survived through a certain kind of experience or pulled through a particular situation, you can teach HOW you personally overcame that situation or got the results you got.
 Nobody can say you are wrong, incorrect or insufficient in your explanation, because you are basing your training on what YOU did, how YOU see it and what YOU have used yourself to get YOUR unique results.